Eutelsat I F-3: Satellite description

-The ECS-3 spacecraft, had a mass at launch of 1158 kg.
+The ECS-3 spacecraft had a mass at launch of 1158 kg.
 Constructed by British Aerospace, it was designed to be operated for seven years and carried 12 Ku-band transponders, two of which were set aside as spares.
 It also only had partial eclipse protection, requiring some channels to be turned off during eclipse periods around the spring and autumn equinoxes.
 The satellite contained a Mage-2 solid rocket motor to perform orbit circularisation at apogee.

 Launch

 ECS-3 was launched by Arianespace, using an Ariane 3 launch vehicle, flight number V15.
 The launch took place at 23:26:00 UTC on 12 September 1985, from ELA-1 at Centre Spatial Guyanais, at Kourou, French Guiana.
-Successfully deployed into geostationary transfer orbit (GTO), ECS-2 raised itself into an operational geostationary orbit using its apogee motor.
+The Ariane 3 suffered a failure in its upper stage at the start of geosynchronous orbit injection, stranding the satellite in low-Earth orbit and resulting in its atmospheric reentry.